Ramon96/Project-tech-team8/README.md

 During this project we make use of [{{handlebars}}](https://handlebarsjs.com/)

-# Commiting
+# Merging
-When commiting to the master branch, review with atleast 1 other programmer is required.
+When Merging to the master branch, review with atleast 1 other programmer is required.
 Your commit message should append the [gitmoji](https://gitmoji.carloscuesta.me/) notation style followed with a description of the work you are going to append to the project.

 ## Gitmoji cheatsheet